 Jason Lucey joined the IHP faculty full time in August 2014 after serving as and teaching as a term lecturer for many years.
-Jason served as Family Track Co-Coordinator from 2017-2020 and then as Program Director for Advanced Practice Programs from 2020-2022 and is now Assistant Dean for Advanced Practice Programs.
+Jason served as Family Track Co-Coordinator from 2017-2020 and then as Program Director for Advanced Practice Programs from 2020-2022 and Assistant Dean for Advanced Practice Programs from 2022-2023.
 Jason received the Institute's Nancy T. Watts Award for Excellence in Teaching in 2018.

 Since graduating from the MGH IHP in 2001, Jason has relished his identity and role as a family NP and educator.
 His clinical experience has been in emergency department and urgent care settings, where he has brought the holistic nursing approach to a wide variety of patients across the lifespan.